 hydrogen from biogas.

 Instead of electrolysis, H2 is produced using the known steam methane reformation process (SMR).
 In the process, natural gas reacts with water vapor at high temperatures and pressure, resulting in hydrogen and CO2.
-Steam reforming currently accounts for about 75 percent of the world’s hydrogen supply, so it’s already well understood.
-Under current conditions (2022/10) this may well be the cheapest way to produce green hydrogen.
+Steam reforming of natural gas accounts for most of the current world’s hydrogen supply, so the technology is already well understood.

 so what is this hopium?